 This guide provides an overview of the most consequential changes under the TCJA and other key tax provisions you need to be aware of.
-It offers a variety of strategies to help higher-income taxpayers minimize their taxes in the new tax environment.
-It will be important to work closely with your tax advisor this year.
-He or she can help you identify which changes affect you and the best strategies for maximizing the new tax law's benefits and minimizing any negative tax ramifications.
-Plus, more tax legislation could be signed into law this year, and your tax advisor can keep you apprised of the latest information.
+It offers a variety of strategies for minimizing your taxes in the current tax environment.
+Use it to work closely with your tax advisor to identify the best strategies for your particular situation.
+He or she also can keep you apprised of any new tax law developments that occur this year that might affect you.